-• Assess and review our children's progress towards outcomes.
+Assess and review our children's progress towards outcomes.

 Teachers assess and record children's progress every term.
 This information is shared at pupil progress meetings with the Senior Leadership Team.
 The SENDCo tracks the progress and attainment of children with SEND and this information is shared with the governors.
-Individual Education Plan (IEP) objectives are set with parents and reviewed termly at parents meetings, annual reviews or Team Around the Child (TAC) meetings.
+SEND Support Plan targets are set with parents and reviewed termly at parents meetings, annual reviews or Team Around the Child (TAC) meetings.

-• Evaluate the effectiveness of our provision for children with SEND
+Evaluate the effectiveness of our provision for children with SEND